 After evaluation of submitted materials, students will receive confirmation of acceptance into the RN-to-BSN Program from the University.
-Students will be contacted by an advisor who will assist in preparing a program plan and registering for classes.
+Students will be contacted the RN to BSN Program Coordinator or Faculty Advisor who will assist in preparing a program plan and registering for classes.